 Pic.
 2. Extract ESE.DLL and copy it to the Veeam server.

 Pic.
-3. Point Veeam Explorer for Exchange to the database file.
+3. Point Veeam Explorer for Microsoft Exchange to the database file.

 - Open Veeam Backup Free Edition, go to the main menu, select Options and specify the path to the ESE.dll file.